 Fellowship, Hematology / Medical Oncology, Johns Hopkins University, Baltimore, MD

 Dr. Emadi is a hematologist/medical oncologist and an organic chemist; he is a Professor of Medicine and Pharmacology at the University of Maryland School of Medicine, and Marlene & Stewart Greenebaum Comprehensive Cancer Center (UMGCCC).
-He had served as a medical officer at the Division of Hematology Products (DHP), United States Food and Drug Administration (FDA).
+He has served as a medical officer at the Division of Hematology Products (DHP), United States Food and Drug Administration (FDA).

 As an organic chemist, Dr. Emadi's breakthrough invention of using hydroxyquinone anion as active methylene to form a chemical bond between two SP2 carbons in quinone systems accelerated high yield synthesis of anti-neoplastic and anti-microbial medicinal compounds worldwide.
 As a molecular pharmacologist, he was the first to report that in adults with acute myeloid leukemia (AML) plasma glutamine (Gln) can safely be depleted to an undetectable level with promising anti-leukemic effect.

 Education and mentorship remain cornerstones of Dr. Emadi's professional mandate.
 During his tenure of program director for UMGCCC hematology/oncology fellowship program, he expanded the size of the program and implemented curricular updates and strengthened faculty research mentoring to stimulate additional scholarly activity for the trainees.
 The University of Maryland Hematology/Oncology program is now highly sought out among applicants nationally.
 Dr. Emadi has mentored numerous clinical/research post-doctoral fellows, who now hold independent faculty positions.
 He is the Founder and the Presenter of popular Baltimore Oncopharmacology Lecture Series "Pharmacology of Chemotherapeutic Agents from Nitrogen Mustard to Modern Immunotherapies".

 Acute Myeloid Leukemia (AML), Acute Lymphoblastic Leukemia (ALL)